SpecFlowOSS/SpecFlowWiki/Configuration.md

 ```
 ### Configuration Elements
 #### `<language>`
-This section can be used to define the default language for the feature files and other language-related
-settings.
-Read more about the language settings in the [[Feature Language]] page.
+Use this section to define the default language for feature files and other language-related settings.
+For more details on language settings, see [[Feature Language]].

 <table>
     <tr>